-At PerformYard, we charge between $4 and $8 per employee per month.
+At PerformYard, we charge between $5 and $10 per employee per month.
 Organizations with more than a few hundred employees will be in the lower half of the range, and organizations with fewer will be in the upper half.
-To get an exact quote for your number of employees, connect with our team here.

 PerformYard does not have any additional charges.
 We believe in giving customers everything they need to succeed, including every feature and unlimited support from our team.
 However, some vendors do have additional charges that you should be aware of.

-PerformYard’s one simple price always includes implementation, support and trainings.
+PerformYard’s price always includes implementation, support, and trainings.

 Some vendors will charge an up-front fee to help your organization start using their software.
 This fee, sometimes referred to as a “setup fee” or “implementation fee,” can range from $2,000 to $10,000 depending on the vendor.